microsoft/fast/packages/web-components/fast-foundation/src/radio-group/README.md

 custom_edit_url: https://github.com/microsoft/fast-dna/edit/master/packages/web-components/fast-foundation/src/radio-group/README.md
 ---

 An implementation of a [radio-group](https://w3c.github.io/aria-practices/#radiobutton).
-While any DOM content is permissible as a child of the radiogroup, only `fast-radio`'s and slotted content with a role of `radio` will recieve keyboard support.
+While any DOM content is permissible as a child of the radiogroup, only `fast-radio`'s and slotted content with a role of `radio` will receive keyboard support.

 ## Applying Custom Styles